 Neurodiagnostics or electro-neurodiagnostics, END, is the study and recording of activity in the brain and nervous system to determine if they are functioning correctly.
 Accredited by ABRET, Kootenai Health’s Neurodiagnostics Services assists physicians in the diagnosis of conditions including epilepsy, vascular disease, multiple sclerosis, movement disorders, head trauma and many more.
 All studies are performed by registered technologists.

-Future expansion at Kootenai Health will include an Epilepsy Monitoring Unit as part of our Neuroscience Center.
+The Kootenai Health Epilepsy Center is part of our Neuroscience Center.
 Here is more information on the types of studies completed at Kootenai Health.

 An EEG records the electrical activity of the brain.
 Sensitive monitoring equipment records the activity through electrodes placed on the patient’s scalp.
 EEGs assist physicians in the diagnosis of a variety of neurological problems from headaches and dizziness to seizure disorders, strokes, and degenerative brain disease.
 The EEG is also used to look for altered mental status, organic causes of psychiatric symptoms, numerous disabilities and to determine irreversible brain death.

 Evoked Potential (EP)

 An EP records electrical activity from the brain, spinal cord nerves, or sensory receptors as they respond to stimulation introduced as part of the test.
 How long the response takes helps evaluate a number of different problems, including brainstem and spinal cord injuries.
 They are also used to diagnose multiple sclerosis, optic neuritis, brain injury after cardiac arrest, and other neurological conditions.